WHY?? Mission Statement (Why We Exist)

 To assist lay leaders and pastors in the rural church to build solid Biblical youth ministry programs.

 To cast a vision for and oversee a partnership type relationship between a youth pastor and a rural church volunteer (or pastor).
 This would set in place the possibility for encouragement through the running of a ministry camp and the sharing of resources in order for the rural church to have a more focused and effective youth ministry.
 This would also provide the sending church with a practical way to develop its ministry skills with its students.

 To provide youth ministry materials, resources and training seminars which will enhance the effectiveness of youth leaders.

 To develop a mentoring and consulting ministry for the purpose of ministering to youth leaders for success and longevity in youth ministry.

 1. Rural Missions – Providing the rural church youth ministry outreach and discipleship programs.

-2. Rural Missions Trip - Serving within the rural setting to develop student ministry skills.
+2. Ministry Camps - Serving within the rural setting to develop student ministry skills.

 3. Partnerships - Developing bridges with full-time youth workers and rural ministries.

 4. Resource Information – Assisting rural youth leaders to find and use materials helping them to be more effective in youth ministry.